The Ultimate Guide to US Insurance Companies (2025)

 Frequently Asked Questions (FAQ)

+Q2: How can I find my state’s Department of Insurance?
 A quick online search for “[Your State Name] Department of Insurance” will lead you to the official government website where you can verify licenses and find consumer complaint data.

+Q3: What’s the difference between a captive agent and an independent agent?
 A captive agent (like one from State Farm or Allstate) only sells products from their own company.
-An independent agent or broker works with multiple insurance companies and can provide you with quotes from several different providers, offering a broader comparison.
+An independent agent or broker works with multiple carriers and can provide you with quotes from several different providers, offering a broader comparison.

 Further Resources & Information

-© 2025 World Insurance Companies Logos and Insurers by Country
+© 2025 World Insurance Companies Directory